google/flogger/README.md

 non-Google code, since its API should remain more stable over time.

 <a name="more-information"></a>

-## Using a different Flogger backend

-In addition to the `flogger-systemd-backend`, pull in an other backend, such as `flogger-log4j[2]-backend` or `flogger-slf4j-backend`, and set `flogger.backend_factory` system property according to the [instructions of the backend](https://github.com/google/flogger/blob/master/log4j/src/main/java/com/google/common/flogger/backend/log4j/Log4jBackendFactory.java#L30).

-To use `slf4j`, another option is using the third-party `jul-to-slf4j` library.
-Note that `flogger-slf4j-backend` and `jul-to-slf4j` differ in [how they map](https://github.com/google/flogger/issues/69#issuecomment-723043052) the `FINER` level.

 ## More information

 Flogger was designed and implemented by David Beaumont, with invaluable help